ZacheryGlass/StablecoinWatch/docs/api-integration-guide.md

 - **Priority 6**: CoinGecko (market data)
 - **Priority 4**: DeFiLlama (supply data)

+Note: You can override these per-environment without code changes using the `SOURCE_PRIORITY` env var (JSON object).
+Any source not present in the override keeps its built-in priority from `ApiConfig`.

 ### Confidence Scoring

 Each data point receives a confidence score based on: